dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 [not yet implemented]

 ## Create a list from one or several Excel files
-With dsp-tools a list can be created from one or several Excel files.
+With dsp-tools a JSON list can be created from one or several Excel files.
+The list can then be inserted into a JSON ontology and uploaded to a DSP server.
 The expected format of the Excel files is described [here](./dsp-tools-create.md#lists-from-excel).
 It is possible to create multilingual lists.
 Therefore, an Excel file for each language has to be created.
-The data has to be in the first worksheet of the Excel file and all Excel files have to be in the same directory.
-When calling the `excel` command, this folder has to be provided as an argument to the call.
+The data has to be in the first worksheet of the Excel file and all the Excel lists have to have the same structure.

+Only Excel files with file extension `.xlsx` are considered.
+All Excel files have to be located in the same directory.
+When calling the `excel` command, this folder is provided as an argument to the call.
+The language of the labels has to be provided in the Excel file's file name after an underline and before the file extension, p.ex. `liste_de.xlsx` would be considered a list with
+German (`de`) labels, `list_en.xlsx` a list with English (`en`) labels.
+The language has to be a valid ISO 639-1 or ISO 639-2 language code.

 The following example shows how to create a JSON list from two Excel files which are in a directory called `lists`.
 The output is written to the file `list.json`.

 ```bash
 dsp-tools excel lists list.json
 ```

-The two Excel files `liste_de.xlsx` and `list_en.xlsx` are in the folder called `lists`:
+The two Excel files `liste_de.xlsx` and `list_en.xlsx` are located in a folder called `lists`. `liste_de.xlsx` contains German labels for the list, `list_en.xlsx` contains the English labels.

 ```
 lists
     |__ liste_de.xlsx
     |__ list_en.xlsx
 ```

 For each list node, the `label`s are read from the Excel files.
-The language attribute is taken from the filename(s) after the last underline `_`.
-So, in case of `liste_de.xlsx` the language attribute `de` is taken for all the node labels in the Excel file.
-The language attribute has to be a valid ISO 639-1 or ISO 639-2 code.
-The language code is then used for the labels like
-this:
+The language code, provided in the file name, is then used for the labels.
+As node `name`, a simplified version of the English label is taken, if English is one of the available languages.
+If
+English is not available, one of the other languages is chosen (which one depends on the representation of the file order).
+If there are two node names with the same name, an incrementing number is appended to the name.

 ```JSON
 {
   "name": "sand",